Free Tools to Check and Protect Your Credit

 Unfortunately, there are still a frighteningly broad variety of ways someone can collect your personal details.
 Even major companies are having trouble keeping data secure.
 You could be perfectly diligent about preventing identity theft, and there’s still a chance your information could be compromised anyway.
 Know which companies you trust with your identity and be aware of any security breaches in the news.

-www.identitytheft.gov.
+The FTC has plans you can follow for most identity theft or compromised data situations at www.identitytheft.gov.
 In combination with responsible spending and on-time payments, diligently monitoring your credit score will help build your creditworthiness into a financial strength that will earn you lower interest rates and other opportunities in life.